top of page

 3.3.
 Three Score Screening

 EMF or health professionals will be able to remotely screen environments with clients by using the three score RF-X6 measurement method, as this tells its own story and will help in determining what they are dealing with in their RF environments, in terms of RF power levels and its peak density.
 Here is an example of how we have been sharing RF-X6 results between clients.
 The client will be able to relay, “bedroom one was a 1-2-4 and the second bedroom a 1-3-6 and the third bedroom results a 1-0-0.”
-The first number is the average peak power level taken over the six minutes, which is displayed via the Meters LEDs.
+The first number is the average peak power level taken over the six minutes, which is displayed via the RD-10 meter's LEDs.
 The second number is the highest peak power level, and the third, the total peak accumulated radiation score.
+(Note the MITO METER 2.0 RF-X6 results are reported back in 17 Steps, see user manual.)

 3.4.
 RF-X6 Notes

-3.4.2.
-The full RF-X6 total accumulate peak radiation values from the last RF-X6 logging session can be retrieved when the meter is connected to the optional Windows EnviroSens PC software.
+• RF-X6 total accumulate peak radiation values from the RF-X6 logging session can be retrieved when the meter is connected to the optional Windows EnviroSens PC software.
 Here you can view the captured total accumulative peak duration individual power values, right the way down to a 100th of a second.

-The latest RD10[AU] upgrade brings LFM-X Mode to the table, X for extended LFM Mode.
+The MITO METER 2.0 [EURO] & ENV RD-10[AU] firmware brings LFM-X Mode to the table, X for extended LFM Mode.
 (Low-Frequency Magnetic) Monitoring the power grids dynamic background magnetic fields is a necessary procedure in the EMF assessment process.
 50/60Hz Magnetic fields from the power grid are the hardest EMFs to mitigate.
 In most cases, reducing or eliminating these fields is not possible, and therefore essential to monitor the grid before committing yourself to a property.

 The LFM-X Mode does not need a PC or any other device connected to use this function.
 The average and highest-level A/C 50/60Hz magnetic fields are recorded and displayed on the meters LED light display after the twelve-hour logging session has been completed.